 News Item: Boomerang children seem to be the norm these days.
 These are the kids that go off to college or out on their own only to return home in a few years unable to make it in the real world.
 What's a parent to do?
 It's hard to turn your children away.
 The best thing a parent can do is making them understand that they are adults now and the rules have changed.
+The truth is nearly 25 million adult children are living with their parents in the U.S. alone.

 A recent Canadian census showed that, of kids aged 20 to 29, 44% live with their parents!